A Guide to Employment Permits for Foreign Workers in Cambodia

 In addition to an E-visa, a foreign worker must also obtain a work permit and employment card.
 This is the responsibility of the employer who will apply through the MVLT.

 As per the country’s labor and immigration law, every foreign business owner or employee working in Cambodia and earning a regular income must secure a valid work permit through his employer.
 Volunteers who do not earn a salary, foreign government employees, diplomats, NGO workers, and domestic servants employed in the country are exempted from obtaining the permit.

 A work permit is issued for one year, and regardless of when it was issued during the year, it is valid up to December 31 of the year of issuance.
 The application for its renewal must be made at the MLVT between January 1 and March 30, each year.

 The company will need to provide the following information to the MVLT:

 - Foreign employee quota approval;

-- An approval from the Ministry of Commerce; and
+- Approval from the Ministry of Commerce; and

 - An article of incorporation of the company.

-- Three sets of application form as issued by the MOI;
+- Three sets of application forms as issued by the MOI;

 - Three photographs (4×6);